Chamber Music Dolomiti

 Yen Yu grew up in Wuhan, China into a musical family.
 She studied violin with her father at an early age, and at age 14 entered the Wuhan Conservatory of Music to study under the tutelage of Professor Xin-Min Zhou.

 In 1982, Yu was chosen by world renowned violin pedagogue Ms. Dorothy Delay, as a full scholarship student, to study with her at the University of Cincinnati-College-Conservatory of Music and later at The Juilliard School in New York City.
+Yu also studied with Kurt Sassmannshaus, Masao Kawasaki, and Robert Murray, and has spent many summers at the Aspen, Grand Teton, and Tanglewood Music Festivals.

 Before moving to Montclair, New Jersey, Yu worked more than 10 years as a core member with the Richmond Symphony Orchestra in Richmond, Virginia.
 Yu also taught at both Virginia Commonwealth University and University of Richmond in Virginia.
 Yu has performed as soloist with orchestras in China, Europe, Mexico, and in the United States.
 Yu is an active chamber musician and solo recitalist.